anton2009danilov/anton2009danilov/README.md

 ### What I do

-I study web technologies, write student projects, participate in students groups projects.
+Work as frontend developer, study web technologies.

 ## My skills 📜